GiuffreLab/awx-operator/README.md

 **Getting password and logging in**

-you should now be able to access `AWX-Operator` via web browser on your chosen port such as `http://<host-ip>:32000`. before doing that you need to get the default admin password by entering the following
+if you need to get the default admin password you can do so by entering the following

 ```
 kubectl get secret awx-demo-admin-password -o jsonpath="{.data.password}" | base64 --decode